 Did you know 30 to 40 million Americans fear the dentist?
 Dental anxiety and phobia are common.
 It can lead many patients to avoid visiting the dentist, even for routine examinations and cleanings.
-Failure to visit the dentist on an annual basis can increase the risk of periodontal diseases.
-One of the things we provide at Kevin F. Postal, DDS, is to assist patients with dental phobia and anxiety by offering relaxation dentistry.
-Our services can prevent patients from missing dental appointments and provide a relaxing experience when visiting our Ballwin family dentistry.
+Failure to visit the dentist on an annual basis can increase the risk of periodontal disease.
+One of the things we provide at Kevin F. Postol, DDS, is to assist patients with dental phobia and anxiety by offering relaxation dentistry.
+Our services can prevent patients from missing dental appointments and provide a relaxing experience.

 If you are anxious about any of our dental procedures, relaxation dentistry can help you stay comfortable and relaxed.

 Relaxation dentistry is a medication-based approach to sedation.
 Patients are awake during dental procedures.
 The medication we use helps to take away the nervousness you can experience during dental procedures.
 We communicate with our patients during the procedure to ensure they are relaxed and comfortable.
 Our goal is to make visiting our office pleasant and enjoyable.
 We want our patients can not only enjoy their time here, but to also help them prevent serious oral health issues.
 Dental fear can keep people from receiving the preventive care they need.
 As your Ballwin family dentist, we want you to avoid major issues like tooth extractions, root canals, and gum flap surgery.

 There are several different options for dental sedation.
 We provide nitrous oxide sedation, also known as laughing gas.
 Children benefit from nitrous oxide as it helps to relax them during treatment so they do not start developing a fear of the dentist.
 Sedating a patient is a normal, safe procedure we use in our office on a regular basis.